aaronjonj1/blazorstarterpack/README.md

 <li> <b> Learning Objective 5: </b> FetchData.razor, InchesConvert.razor.cs
 <li> <b> Learning Objective 6: </b> Criminal.razor, Todo.razor
 <li> <b> Learning Objective 7: </b> Criminal.razor
-       These are also stated in my files.
+       <li> These are also stated in my files.

 # Error Check:
 Here is the image that displays the error list.
 There should be no errors or warnings present.